What Is Freedive Rehab — And Why Two Days Was Never Going to Be Enough

 It is a reasonable introduction.
 It is also, if we are being honest, barely enough time to stop feeling like a complete stranger in the water.

-Freedive Rehab started from a simple observation: the most significant shifts in students — the moments where breath and body and ocean start to make sense together — rarely happen in the first three days.
+Our Freedive Rehab Program started from a simple observation: the most significant shifts in students — the moments where breath and body and ocean start to make sense together — rarely happen in the first three days.
 They happen in the days after.
 When the nervous system has had time to settle.
 When the techniques stop being techniques and start being instincts.
 When the ocean stops being unfamiliar and starts being somewhere you actually want to be.

 So we built a program around that window.